 For another perspective on this stunning statistic, consider that the Small Arms Survey estimates there to be around 650 million civilian-owned firearms total in the world.
 In contrast, about 200 million firearms are owned by the armed forces, while 26 million are in law enforcement hands.
-So we have 3% of Americans owning about 20% of the world's stockpile of firearms.
+So we have 3 percent of Americans owning about 20 percent of the world's stockpile of firearms.

-A 2017 poll by the Pew Research Center found that the amount of Americans who actually own a gun themselves is at about 30% of the country's citizens.
-Maybe this should be obvious math but here it goes anyway — about 70% of the people in the U.S. do not own a gun.
-Among households, 42% of Americans live in a home where someone keeps a gun.
-That leaves about 58% of Americans who live in a gun-free house.
+A 2017 poll by the Pew Research Center found that the amount of Americans who actually own a gun themselves is at about 30 percent of the country's citizens.
+Maybe this should be obvious math but here it goes anyway — about 70 percent of the people in the U.S. do not own a gun.
+Among households, 42 percent of Americans live in a home where someone keeps a gun.
+That leaves about 58 percent of Americans who live in a gun-free house.

 credit: Pew Research Center

 Overall, the percentage of gun owners in the U.S. has been declining relative to the population growth and is at an almost 40-year low, reported the Washington Post.
-Across a number of national polls, gun ownership has fallen by 10 to 20% from the 1970s.
+Across a number of national polls, gun ownership has fallen by 10 – 20 percent from the 1970s.

-If you want to chew on the numbers further, 48% of white men in America currently have a gun.
-That's compared to 24% of white women and 24% of nonwhite men, as well as 16% of nonwhite women.
+If you want to chew on the numbers further, 48 percent of white men in America currently have a gun.
+That's compared to 24% of white women and 24% of nonwhite men, as well as 16 percent of nonwhite women.

 One other telling characteristic — the less education you have, the more likely you are a gun owner.
-About a third (31%) of the people who only have a high school diploma have a gun, 34% of those who some college education, but only a quarter of those with a bachelor's degree report to be gun owners.
-Among whites only, the number of high school diploma owners with a gun jumps up to 40%, compared to 26% for college graduates.
+About a third (31 percent) of the people who only have a high school diploma have a gun, 34 percent of those who some college education, but only a quarter of those with a bachelor's degree report to be gun owners.
+Among whites only, the number of high school diploma owners with a gun jumps up to 40 percent, compared to 26 percent for college graduates.

-Another factor that plays into this - the farther you live from a city, the more likely you are to own a gun, as 46% of Americans who live in rural areas are gun owners.
-This is in contrast to 28% of suburbanites or 19% of those who live in urban areas, who feel compelled to get a weapon.
+Another factor that plays into this - the farther you live from a city, the more likely you are to own a gun, as 46 percent of Americans who live in rural areas are gun owners.
+This is in contrast to 28 percent of suburbanites or 19 percent of those who live in urban areas, who feel compelled to get a weapon.

-Combine this with the statistics that the number one reason (among 67%) for owning a gun is "protection," while 89% of gun owners see having one as important to their overall identity and another 85% say guns are essential to their sense of freedom.
+Combine this with the statistics that the number one reason (among 67 percent) for owning a gun is "protection," while 89 percent of gun owners see having one as important to their overall identity and another 85 percent say guns are essential to their sense of freedom.

 Located next to a Wellness store, this is the Sunrise Tactical Supply store in Coral Springs, Florida on February 16, 2018 where school shooter Nikolas Cruz bought his AR-15 to gun down students at Marjory Stoneman High School.
 (Photo credit: MICHELE EVE SANDBERG/AFP/Getty Images)

-It's also telling that among gun owners, only 66% say they keep their guns in a locked place (34% don't), 59% take gun safety courses while 41% keep their shooting skills up to date.
-Only 44% keep all their guns unloaded, 26% tell visitors with children that there are guns in the house and only 5% would share that knowledge with those who come to their house without children.
+It's also telling that among gun owners, only 66 percent say they keep their guns in a locked place (34% don't), 59% take gun safety courses while 41% keep their shooting skills up to date.
+Only 44 percent keep all their guns unloaded, 26% tell visitors with children that there are guns in the house and only 5 percent would share that knowledge with those who come to their house without children.

 So, accordingly, a large enough proportion of gun owners are not up to speed on how to use their guns, don't keep them locked up or unloaded and won't tell others they have guns in the house, even if children are involved.